 Situated in the heart of downtown Baltimore, the University is among the nation’s leaders in education, research, public service, and patient care.
-As the founding campus of the University System of Maryland, the University of Maryland has celebrated more than 200 years of excellence.
+As the founding campus of the University System of Maryland, the University of Maryland, Baltimore has celebrated more than 200 years of excellence.

 Its graduate and professional schools educate the majority of the state’s health care and human service providers and train them to be leaders in the community.
-The Dental School and the schools of law, medicine, nursing, pharmacy, and social work are ranked among the nation’s best institutions.
+The schools of law, medicine, nursing, pharmacy, dentistry and social work are ranked among the nation’s best institutions.

 The University’s recent growth has been dramatic, with new facilities that add to its stature as a Baltimore landmark and help attract the nation’s top educators, researchers, and students.
-The Dental School, which ranks eighth among the nation’s public dental schools in funding from the National Institutes of Health, opened a $153 million, 375,000-squarefoot building in 2006 that features technological advances such as electronic patient records, digital imaging, and online curricula.
+The Dental School, opened a $153 million, 375,000-squarefoot building in 2006 that features technological advances such as electronic patient records, digital imaging, and online curricula.
 A $67 million, seven-story, 112,565-square-foot addition to Pharmacy Hall opened in October 2010.

-With 6,300 students, 2,300 faculty members, and 4,800 staff, the University is an economic engine yielding $15.11 for every General Fund dollar appropriated by the state of Maryland.
+With 6,300 students, 2,700 faculty members, and 3,900 staff, the University is an economic engine yielding more than $15 for every General Fund dollar appropriated by the state of Maryland.
 In addition to mandates of teaching and research, members of the University community donate more than 2 million hours each year in service to the public.
-The University faculty generated $529.1 million in annual research funding and contributed to important advances in basic science and applied research during Fiscal Year 2012.
+The University faculty generated $501 million in annual research funding and contributed to important advances in basic science and applied research during Fiscal Year 2014.

 The University boasts several distinguished organized research centers including the School of Medicine’s Institute of Human Virology, the Institute for Genome Sciences and the Center for Vaccine Development, which is the world’s only university vaccine center engaged in the full range of vaccinology—from basic science to clinical evaluation.

 The University's 12-acre biomedical research park, the University of Maryland BioPark, is driving the commercialization of new drugs, diagnostics and devices, bringing much-needed laboratory and office space to the area and encouraging collaboration among biotechnology companies and the university.
-Two multi-tenant lab and office buildings totaling 356,000 square feet and housing 24 tenants have been completed.
+Two multi-tenant lab and office buildings totaling 356,000 square feet and housing 33 tenants have been completed.
 A third commercial building is expected to begin construction.
-A new state of Maryland Forensic Medical Center—the most advanced in the nation—opened in summer 2010, and a new clinical facility, the Maryland Proton Tretment Centrer, is under construction.
+A new state of Maryland Forensic Medical Center—the most advanced in the nation—opened in summer 2010, and a new clinical facility, the Maryland Proton Treatment Center, is under construction.